QuanHoangNgoc/Parallel-Merge-Sort-ADA-/README.md

 # Introduction

-- Quan Hoang Ngoc
+- **Quan Hoang Ngoc**
-- PTTKTT
+- **PTTKTT**
-- HK1, 2023
+- **Semester 1, 2023**

-### about
+### About

-- Design a [parallel algorithm] for merge sort.
+- **Parallel Algorithm for Merge Sort**: This project is dedicated to designing an efficient parallel algorithm for merge sort, a fundamental sorting technique.
-- I practice working as a [professional software engineer] with the project.
+- **Professional Software Engineering**: Through this project, I practice the skills and mindset of a professional software engineer, emphasizing precision and efficiency.
-- I use python with a multiprocessing library and Pool class.
-I learned about CPU - core and multi processors in computer hardware that affect how to perform code.
+- **Python and Multiprocessing**: Utilizing Python's multiprocessing library and the Pool class, I explore the impact of CPU cores and multiprocessors on code performance, gaining insights into computer hardware and its role in software execution.